 5 Ways to Round a Formula with SUM Function in Excel

 The ROUND function returns a number rounded with specific digits in Excel.
 You can also use the ROUND function with other functions that perform mathematical operations on numbers in Excel, such as the SUM function.
 There are various ways to round a formula with the SUM function in Excel.
-In this article, we’ll outline the five best methods of doing it.
+In this article, we’ll outline the five best methods.

 To round the result of a formula that includes the SUM function in Excel, you can use the ROUND function.
 Here’s how: